CosmoCortney/MungPlex/README.md

 - `Value Type`: Select the major value type.
   - `Primitive`: This covers all common primitive value types (signed/unsigned integers of 1, 2, 4 and 8 bytes, as well as floating point values of single and double precision)
   - `Array`: Allows you to specify an array of any length of unsigned integers (1, 2, 4 and 8 bytes).
-Additionally you can define wildcards (indices to ignore) by simply typing a # for the corresponding index.
+Additionally you can define wildcards (indices to be ignored) by simply typing a # for the corresponding index.
 The hex check-box won't affect the numeral base so you have to prepend *0x* for hex values.
-Example (unsigned int16 array): ´0x1337, 069, 420, #´.
-0x1337 (hex), 069 (oct), 420 (dec), # (wildcard)
+Example (unsigned int16 array): `0x1337, 069, 420, #` (0x1337 (hex), 069 (oct), 420 (dec), # (wildcard))
-  - `Text`: Allows you to search for text values (strings) of different types of encodings.
+  - `Text`: Allows for searching text values (strings) of different types of encodings.
 Currently supported encodings:
     - `ASCII`
     - `UTF-8`